A Look Inside One of the Top Whiskey Bars in Atlanta

 HALL: First, we have access to a lot of great bottles and we curate them well.
 Our collection runs both wide and deep because of the close relationships we have with distillers and whiskey houses.
 We travel to visit with our distiller friends and these barrels are generally our favorite to drink from because we choose them – we know exactly how it’s made, where it comes from, we have sampled them against the portfolio and know the history behind them.

 These important relationships allow us to have a very comprehensive list you can’t find in other places.
 Right now, for example, we have six barrel selections that are unique to our restaurants alone.
 Word of the wise, don’t miss our specialty events with distillers for a one-of-a-kind experience.

 Outside of just our supply, we pride ourselves on being experts on whiskey.
-We have a bourbon sommelier on staff, Paige Lane, which is unique from other whiskey bars in Atlanta.
-She is certified and solely curates our bourbon selection.
+We have a bourbon sommelier on staff, which is unique from other whiskey bars in Atlanta.

 Q) Would you say the collection is representative of styles from around the world?